Seizure: Prognosis

 The prognosis after a first seizure depends on the underlying cause, seizure type, and patient-specific factors.
 In general, individuals who experience a single provoked seizure due to an acute and reversible cause (such as hypoglycemia or head trauma) have a low risk of recurrence once the underlying issue is treated.
 Following a first unprovoked seizure, the risk of more seizures in the next two years is around 40%.
 Starting anti-seizure medications reduces the recurrence of seizures by 35% within the first two years.
 The greatest predictors of more seizures are problems either on the EEG or on imaging of the brain.
 Those with normal EEG and normal physical exam following a first unprovoked seizure had less risk of recurrence in the next two years, with a risk of 25%.
 In adults, after 6 months of being seizure-free after a first seizure, the risk of a subsequent seizure in the next year is less than 20% regardless of treatment.
 The prognosis of epilepsy depends on seizure type, cause, and treatment response.
 About two-thirds of patients achieve seizure control with medication, while surgery or neuromodulation may help those with drug-resistant epilepsy.

 Epidemiology

 Seizures are relatively common neurological events, with an estimated lifetime risk of experiencing at least one seizure approaching 8-10% within the general population.
-However, not all seizures are indicative of epilepsy; numerous episodes are provoked by transient factors such as infections, metabolic abnormalities, or trauma.
 In adults, the risk of seizure recurrence within the five years following a new-onset seizure is 35%; the risk rises to 75% in persons who have had a second seizure.
 In children, the risk of seizure recurrence within the five years following a single unprovoked seizure is about 50%; the risk rises to about 80% after two unprovoked seizures.
 In the United States in 2011, seizures resulted in an estimated 1.6 million emergency department visits; approximately 400,000 of these visits were for new-onset seizures.

-Global variations exist, with higher rates of seizures and epilepsy reported in regions with elevated prevalence of risk factors such as central nervous system infections, traumatic brain injury, and limited access to perinatal care.
-Seizures contribute significantly to the global burden of neurological disease, affecting individuals' quality of life, social participation, and access to education and employment.